Hanging options below

 • Causes the stone to lean forward

-• Requires frequent straightening
+• Requires regular straightening

-• Adds unnecessary carbon footprin
+• Adds unnecessary hardware and carbon

 6. Standing your OnStone (for small sizes only)